kitomer/bunny/README.md

 - How to run a standalone executable
 - How to use the HTTP api of the service daemon to run code

+### Process level

+The process level defines a software development process that leads towards a working Bunny program.
+The specified process is scalable from a single developer to a multi-maintainer team.

+For ideas on that topic, s. https://www.fastcompany.com/28121/they-write-right-stuff

+#### Process goals and priorities

+The three goals, time, cost and quality are priotized in this order:

+1. Quality (the higher the better)
+2. Time (the shorter the better)
+3. Cost (the cheaper the better)

+The reasoning behind that is:

+- Quality is the highest priority because a malfunctioning system will backfire in the future.
+- Time and cost are closely related as it is often possible to reduce time while increasing cost.
+  In case you are able to choose between time and cost, time should be reduced as much as possible to yield results faster as they can be used sooner.
+- Cost always has a limit so at any time, all the money should be awarded into reaching a high-quality result as fast as possible.
+In the lucky case when you can choose between two equal solutions, choose the cheaper one because choosing the more expensive one would not gain anything.

+#### Main principles of the process:

+- Be as simple as possible:
+  - Have as few different roles as possible.
+  - Have as few different activities as possible.
+  - Have as few different artefacts as possible.
+- Be as automatable as possible.
+- Be as strict and exact as possible.
+- All activity is documented.
+- Every purpose of activity is documented.
+- Based on computer-readable definitions (not documents/diagrams/checklists) so as to easily automate parts of the process.
+- Clear takeover chain in cases people are missing.

+#### Process activities:

+- Specification: The act of defining the goal of an artefact (e.g. a (piece of) program).
+- Development: The act of writing/modifying an artefact (e.g. a piece of code) towards a specification.
+- Validation: The act of matching the specification with the developed artefact (e.g. program) to ensure consistency.

+#### Targets for activities:

+- Program code.
+- Process definition.
+- Additional artefacts, like documents, websites etc.

+#### Process implementation on GitHub

+All artefacts, specifications and validation results are kept inside a GitHub repository.

+##### Specification:

+Form: In the form of a directory in the repositories

+Contains:

+- A description behind the purpose of the specification.
+- A description of the specification as exact/formal as possible.

+? how ensure that the specification matches its purpose ?
+  -> have a machine-readable description of the specification items (semantically)

+##### Development:

+- A reference to one or more specifications that define the goal of the development.
+- A description of the changes made for implementing the referenced specifications.

+? how ensure that all stuff that was specified was developed ?
+  -> have a machine-readable description of the changes (semantically) referencing the specification

+##### Validation:

+- A reference to one or more developments that are beeing validated.
+- A detailed result of the validation that lists for every specification item whether it is consistent with the developed result.

+? how ensure that all stuff that was specified was developed ?
+? how ensure that all stuff that is beeing developed was validated ?
+  -> have a machine-readable description of the validation result -> match spec with dev and val. results

 #### Specific implementation efforts

 - [NAME/LINK]: a web-based IDE using the Bunny JavaScript bindings.